ashbb/green_shoes/README.md

 Installation
 ============

-Installing Green Shoes works like any other Ruby Gem.
-This requires three working dependencies:
+Since Green Shoes is a Ruby Gem, all you need to install are:

 1. [Ruby](http://ruby-lang.org) 1.9 or above
 2. [Gems](http://rubygems.org) 1.5 or above
 3. [Ruby-GNOME2](http://ruby-gnome2.sourceforge.jp/) 0.90.7 or above

-Once you have all three requirements, you can simply install the gem via Gems:
+Once you have all three requirements, you can simply install with this command:

     gem install green_shoes